jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 ### LC 5 Group of companies CFC tax credits
 (1) Where a company (in this section referred to as the primary company) has for any income year a credit in relation to an income interest in a controlled foreign company (referred to in this section as the taxpaying controlled foreign company) that is allowable under section LC 4 or has been carried forward to that income year in accordance with section LC 4 and that credit may not be utilised by the primary company in that income year in accordance with section LC 4(4), that credit may be set off against the income tax liability of another company (referred to in this section as the member company) for that income year in accordance with subsection (2) where the member company is, for the income year, a member of the same group of companies as the primary company to the extent that the credit does not exceed the amount that would be the member company's income tax liability if its only assessable income were the attributed CFC income derived in respect of that income year and is in respect of any controlled foreign company resident in the same country or territory as that in which the taxpaying controlled foreign company was resident in the accounting period in which was paid or was payable the income tax giving rise to the credit.
-(2) A credit under subsection (1) may only be allowed against the income tax liability of the member company where that credit would be able to be allowed under section IG 2 were— and to the extent to which a credit has been so allowed to the member company, the credit may not be allowed to or carried forward by the primary company.
+(2) A credit under subsection (1) may only be allowed against the income tax liability of the member company where that credit would be able to be allowed under section IG 2 were—and to the extent to which a credit has been so allowed to the member company, the credit may not be allowed to or carried forward by the primary company.
   (a) each reference in that section to a group of companies to be treated as if it were a reference to a wholly-owned group of companies; and
   (b) each reference in that section to the loss company to be treated as if it were a reference to the primary company; and (c) each reference in that section to a net loss of the loss company to be treated as if it were a reference to the credit allowed to the primary company; and